 We, Divergent Insights Pte.
-Ltd (“Company”) on behalf of itself and its affiliates worldwide under “Divergent Insights”, having its principal office at 10 Anson Road, #22-02 International Plaza, Singapore 079903as data controller.
+Ltd (“Company”) on behalf of itself and its affiliates worldwide under “Divergent Insights”, having its principal office at 10 Anson Road, #22-02 International Plaza, Singapore 079903 as data controller.

 Divergent Insights Pte Ltd (referred to as “our”, “us” and “we” in this notice) is part of Divergent Insights Group, a global market research group.
 We help our clients to improve how they advertise and market, whether by print, post, email or on websites.
 We believe that the responsible use of data supports business growth and builds strong relationships between brand and consumer.
 As a business, we are committed to respecting and protecting the privacy of all individuals with whom we interact.
-We are committed to being transparent in our handling of personal information and processing personal information at all times in accordance with applicable privacy and data protection laws.
+We are committed to being always transparent in our handling of personal information and processing personal information in accordance with applicable privacy and data protection laws.

 This Privacy Notice explains what personal information we collect from you, how we use it and what your rights are.
-This privacy notice does not apply to Divergent Insights’s processing of employee personal data.
+This privacy notice does not apply to Divergent Insights’ processing of employee personal data.

 This Privacy Notice explains the following: